LennaHammer/English/EVP/out/words_adjective.md

 /breɪv/
 [B1]showing no fear of dangerous or difficult situations
 - a brave soldier
-- It was a brave decision to leave her job and start her own business.
+- It was a brave `decision` to leave her job and start her own business.
-- She was very brave to learn to ski at fifty.
+- She was very brave `to` learn to ski at fifty.
-- Of the three organizations criticized, only one was brave enoughto face the press.
+- Of the three organizations criticized, only one was brave `enough``to` face the press.
-- Richards has made a brave attempt to answer his critics.
+- Richards has made a brave `attempt` to answer his critics.

 ## 364. brief ## adjective
 /briːf/ SHORT
 [B1]lasting only a short time or using only a few words
 - His acceptance speech was very brief.
-- I had a brief look at her report before the meeting.
+- I had a brief `look` at her report before the meeting.
-- It'll only be a brief visit because we really don't have much time.
+- It'll only be a brief `visit` because we really don't have much time.
-- The company issued a brief statement about yesterday's accident.
+- The company issued a brief `statement` about yesterday's accident.

 ## 365. bright ## adjective
 /brɑɪt/ LIGHT
 [B1]full of light, shining
 - bright sunshine
-- The rooms were bright and airy.
+- The rooms were bright `and` airy.
 - The lights are too bright in here - they're hurting my eyes.

 ## 366. brilliant ## adjective